dmbarbour/wikilon/docs/ApplicationModel.md

         @foo.v3 [{%foo.v2}][Parameters3]{%bob.foo.update}
         @foo    {%foo.v3}

-Queries might instead be reified in the dictionary:
+Queries might be reified in the dictionary:

         @alice.foo.query (alice's foo interface)
         @alice.foo.q0 [{%foo}][Params]{%alice.foo.query}

+For the update case, we may be limited to constant parameters.
+It may require a separate authority for retroactive update.

 *Aside:* Agent specific interfaces give us a lot of precision.
 If modeling a multi-user dungeon, for example, players might each have interfaces specific their avatar.
 This also enables precise management and revocation of authority.

-Besides query and update, we'd need authorities for source level reads, writes, delete, rename, fork, search and discovery, and other such features.
-I imagine it would be *frustrating* to use a dictionary through a limited interface, but it might not matter too much if there's a clear divide between users and administrators.
+The above model is insufficient, and could probably be improved.
+In addition to query and update, we need authorities regarding source-level reads, writes, delete, rename, fork, history, search and discovery, and other such features.
+In general, I imagine it would be *frustrating* to use a dictionary through a limited interface, and it would certainly undermine some advantages of dictionary applications.

+Nonetheless, it seems dictionaries could be used as an effective foundation for mutually distrustful multi-agent systems with a relatively generic security layer.

-## Extraction of Applications from the Dictionary
+## Extraction of Applications

-Extraction of applications allows Wikilon to double as a more conventional application development platform, e.g. compiling a separate binary for a desktop or android phone, or a JavaScript+DOM program for a web page.

-The extractor itself is a RESTful dictionary application, and downloading a compiled version of some function may be expressed as a trivial HTTP GET on a link.
-Extractors will frequently be specific to a particular application model.
-And "application model" can be interpreted very loosely here.
-We could have extractors specifically for image data, for example, computing an image and converting to PNG or SVG.

-For Wikilon, the short term goal is to support immediately useful extractors like compiling to JavaScript or presenting an SVG view, even if each such extractor must be specifically within Haskell code.
-The long term goal is to allow definition of new extractors from within the dictionary, e.g. functions that will receive on the stack a powerblock of reflective capabilities and a command target.
+Extracting and compiling an 'application' for external use is certainly feasible, especially for certain kinds of applications (e.g. those with monadic effects models).
+Ideally, this extraction process should be very simple and cacheable, expressed as a simple HTTP GET.